 A SQL injection attack continues to be one of the biggest threats to SQL Server.
 A database can be susceptible to such attacks if the database -- or the front-end application it supports -- contains code that a hacker can exploit by injecting rogue SQL into one of the applications' data input fields.
 The application then submits the modified code to the database, which can result in the hacker being able to access sensitive information, modify data or database objects, and run administrative operations against the database or, in some cases, against the host operating system.

-To protect their databases, SQL Server and application developers should follow a set of best practices that help mitigate the
+To protect their databases, SQL Server and application developers should follow a set of best practices that help mitigate the threat of SQL injection.
+For both SQL Server and application developers, the primary goal is isolating the SQL command language from user input as much as possible.

 An introduction to SQL injection